alectries/ezepi/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-ezepi (short for Easy Epidemiology) is a package that helps make it simpler to calculate common epidemiological measures from a pre-existing dataset. ezepi is built using the tidyverse and fmsb.
+ezepi (short for Easy Epidemiology) is a package that simplifies the calculation of common epidemiological measures of occurrence and association from pre-existing datasets. ezepi is built using the tidyverse and fmsb.

+## How to Install

+Run the following commands in your R console to install ezepi:

+    install.packages("devtools")
+    devtools::install_github("alectries/ezepi")

+All versions are currently experimental, so you do not need to specify a branch or version.

 ## How to Install